 But first, another breakfast

-Our driver was booked to arrive at 11 am so we took an Uber to Maison Belen.
-It’s a charming French-inspired outdoor cafe in Polanca.
-We started off with a cappuccino and I ordered chilaquiles con Pollo.
+Our driver was booked to arrive at 11 am so we took an Uber to Maison Belen for breakfast.
+It’s a charming French-inspired outdoor cafe in Polanco.
+I ordered chilaquiles con Pollo with a cappuccino.
 The café is known for its excellent French-inspired pastries.
 As you can imagine, we couldn’t resist ordering one to take with us on the road.

 Maison Belen is located at Emilio Castelar 31 Polanco, Mexico City Mexico